 Foundation: Chain 66 (see how to make it bigger or smaller above)

-Border: Attach color you have chosen for the border in a corner by doing *3 single crochets, continue along the edge evenly single crocheting until you reached the next corner.
+Border: Attach color you have chosen for the border in a corner by doing *3 SC, continue along the edge evenly single crocheting until you reached the next corner.
 Repeat * until you reach the starting corner.
-It i is very important to make sure to do 3 Single Crochets in every corner and attach the last Single Crochet of border with a slip stitch.
+It is critical to make sure to do 3 SC in every corner and attach the last SC of border with a slip stitch.

 My final blanket measured approximately 23 x 27 inches.
 I hope you enjoy making this blanket stitch blanket crochet pattern as much as I did!